VonSub/info_grid/docs/v2_jsx_farmsetup.md

 ## 3. Create a bootable image

-Use this bootsstrap service: https://bootstrap.grid.tf
+Use this bootsstrap service: https://bootstrap.grid.tf, with farmer ID = the farm_id generated in step 2.

 ## 4. Start 3Node with bootable image